ahujasherry/BookStore_MERN/README.md

 # 📚 Online Bookstore Web Application
 Welcome to the Online Bookstore Web Application, an e-commerce platform designed to provide a seamless and interactive shopping experience for book lovers!
 Explore, discover, and purchase your favorite books effortlessly.

 # 🌟 Key Features
 ### 🔍 Book Discovery
 - Explore Genres: Dive into a variety of book genres.
-- Search with Ease: Find books by name quickly.
+- Search with Ease: Find books by name and genre quickly

 ### 🔑 User Registration and Login
 - Personalized Profiles: Register and log in to access your profile.